Wildhoney/ngVideo/README.md

 Multi Source
 -------------------

-Not all browsers support the same media types, and therefore `ngVideo` comes bundled with a way to load multiple source types for each of your videos &ndash; `ngVideo` will attempt to play the first video in the source collection, and if unsupported, move to the next one.
+Not all browsers support the same media types, and therefore `ngVideo` comes bundled with a way to load multiple source types for each of your videos &ndash; `ngVideo` will attempt to play the first video in the source collection, and if unsupported, move to the next one, and so on.

 ```javascript
 var source = video.multiSource();